EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

 - `reference point [<x#> <y#>] [<direction#>]`: Form the formation around a specific fixed point in the system (direction indicates the formation direction).
 If x and y are not given, then use system center (point 0,0).
 - `reference ship <name>`: Form the formation around the ship with name `<name>`.
 - `reference ships <filter ...>`: Form formation around the ships which match filter criteria according to locationFilter syntax.
-- `reference planet [<system-name>] <name>`: Form formation around planet with name.
-Not to be used by players, but can be usefull for defense fleets around a planet.
-Note that planets need to have a `direction` to make this option work nicely.
+- `reference object [<system-name>] <name>`: Form formation around a planet, spacestation or wormhole with name '<name>'.
+System-name is optional and can be given if it is required to uniquely identify an object.
+Not to be used by players, but can be usefull for defense fleets around a planet or for NPC pirates forming an ambush around a wormhole.
+Note that objects need to have a `direction` to make this option work nicely.
 Direction can be random (easy) or based on orbit around the star (a little bit more complex).
-- `reference wormhole [<system-name>] <name>`: Form formation around the named wormhole in the system, similar to planets.
-This allows for NPC pirates to form an ambush around a wormhole.

 # Examples
 ## External examples